 Present Limits And The Way Forward

 Two factors limit BRT services: the service capability of the vehicles themselves and, by extension, the possibility of commissioning a sufficient number of vehicles during a given period.
-It is these discriminatory factors that justify choosing rail over BRT.

 These references are available in our Documentation Centre.